ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 28: MBC Bog Elfin Sightings at Tom Swamp, Petersham, 1992-2009

-Bog Elfin is clearly Rare in the state today (Table 5).
+Bog Elfin is clearly still Rare in the state today (Table 5).
 There are no MAS Atlas records of Bog Elfin because the species had not been found here then.
-As noted above, there is at least one other Bog Elfin site in the state, in Rutland, in addition to Tom Swamp.

 Broods and Flight Period